Hieromon/AutoConnect/examples/mqttRSSI/README.md

 &nbsp;&nbsp;
 <img src="https://hieromon.github.io/AutoConnect/images/ChannelStatus.png" width="40%"/>

-The ThingSpeak is the open IoT platform.
+The [ThingSpeak](https://thingspeak.com/)&trade; is the open IoT platform.
 It is capable of sending data privately to the cloud and analyzing, visualizing its data.
 If you do not have an account of ThingSpeak, you need that account to proceed further.

 ### Advance procedures

 - Arduino Client for MQTT - It's the [PubSubClient](https://github.com/knolleary/pubsubclient), install it to Arduino IDE.
 If you have the latest version already, this step does not need.
 - Create a channel on ThingSpeak.
-- Get the Channel API Keys from ThingSpeak, put its keys to the sketch.
+- Register the ESP module as an MQTT device to a ThingSpeak channel, allowing it to be published and subscribed to on the channel.
-- Register your ESP module as the MQTT device to enable publishing and subscribing on that channel.
+- Get the Channel API Keys and MQTT device credentials from ThingSpeak, and put its keys to the Sketch.

 You can sign up with the [ThingSpeak sign-up page](https://thingspeak.com/login).
 (You are entrusted with the final judgment of account creation for ThingSpeak.
 Create an account at your own risk.)
 And you can learn about other steps from the [explanation page](https://hieromon.github.io/AutoConnect/howtoembed.html#used-with-mqtt-as-a-client-application) of this example.